stargazer/django-icetea/README.md

 The means has changed (REST API instead of Forms), but the procedure is still the same.

+## Short Introduction

+``Django-IceTea`` offers 2 types of handlers:

+* ``ModelHandler``: Used to expose ``Django`` models to the API.
+Offers CRUD functionality out of the box.

+* ``BaseHandler``: Used to expose data that don't map on a model.
+Most of the functionality will need to be written manually.

 ## Usage

 Say we have a Project which has pulled ``Django-Icetea``.
-Let's assume we have an app called ``foo``, with a model ``foomodel``
+Let's assume we have an app called ``foo``, with a model ``foomodel``.

-We want to define API handlers, which will either act as ``Model handlers``, and thus giving us CRUD operations out of the box, or ``Base handlers``, for which we will need to define the functionality in a more manual way.
+We want to define 2 API handlers, to expose the model ``foomodel`` to the API, as well as some other non-model data.

 Other than defining the business logic, handlers also act as means of representation.
-For example, ``ModelHandler`` classes, define how the corresponding model will be represented within that handler, but also in cases that it is nested in the responses of other handlers.
+For example, ``ModelHandler`` classes, define how the corresponding model will be represented within that handler(which fields should be exposed), but also in cases that it is nested in the responses of other handlers.

 ### foo/handlers.py

+TODO: Example with a BaseHandler

 Here we define our API handler, which is the implementer of the business logic